Keerthana430/drone-truck-delivery-system-frontend/README.md

-# India Airspace Management System
+# Drone truck Delivery system

 A comprehensive drone delivery and airspace management system for India with real-time vehicle tracking, no-fly zone visualization, and sound monitoring capabilities.